lzhan94/Cereals/README.md

 The program collects the *ranking, name, brand, search term, ratings, number of reviews*, and *date* for a given product that comes up in the results page when searching by *search term*.

-It takes a command line argument, filepath, for the desired location of cereals.csv.
+It takes a command line argument, filepath, is the absolute path to the csv file.
-If no filepath is given, the default is the directory of cereals.py.
+If no filepath is given, the default is the directory of cereals.py and the file will be called cereals.csv.
-If cereals.csv does not exist, it will be created.
-If it does, the new data will be appended to it.
+If the csv file does not exist, it will be created.
+If it does exist, the new data will be appended to the existing file.

 ###2.
 Running the Program:
 The program, cereals.py, requires Python 2.7 with the following packages: